-- RW clients less than 75% of FPL should be enrolled or re-enrolled in a qualified healthplan through RW Part A assistance. - Due to COVID-19 related loss of employment resulting in a loss of insurance coverage, clients can be referred to ADAP for assistance in maintaining coverageeven if they are below 75% FPL. - If a client's FPL is close to 75% FPL, and may possibly qualify for ADAP assistance in the very near future, refer to ADAP for determination of acceptance or denial inADAP assistance. - Enrollment assistance may be provided by RW CAC certified case management staff or referred to Epilepsy Florida.
-When scheduling an appointment through Epilepsy FloridaConnector, please utilize the identifier (A) after the First name of the client (e.g. John (A) Doe). - Epilepsy Florida will direct Completed Enrollment information back to case managementfor reference.
+- RW clients less than 75% of FPL should be enrolled or re-enrolled in a qualified healthplan through RW Part A assistance. - O If a client's FPL is close to 75% FPL, and may possibly qualify for ADAP assistance in the very near future, refer to ADAP for determination of acceptance or denial inADAP assistance. - Enrollment assistance may be provided by RW CAC certified case management staff or referred to Epilepsy Florida.
+When scheduling an appointment through Epilepsy FloridaConnector, please utilize the identifier (A) after the First name of the client (e.g. John (A) Doe). - Epilepsy Florida will direct Completed Enrollment information back to case management for reference.
+Please include a reference to the agency name (e.g. John (A- Compass) Doe).